pajod/gunicorn/docs/source/install.rst

 You may also want to install Eventlet_ or Gevent_ if you expect that your application code may need to pause for extended periods of time during request processing.
-Check out the `design docs`_ for more information on when you'll want to consider one of the alternate worker types.
+Check out the :doc:`design docs <design>` for more information on when you'll want to consider one of the alternate worker types.

 ::